Snow

 - For

-the most part, no matter what the specifics of each freeride binding, the general
+the most part, no matter what the specifics of each freeride

-effect on the riding experience is minimal.
-This holds true for both traditional/strap
+minimal.
+This holds true for both traditional/strap bindings

-bindings and Step-In bindings.
+and Step-In bindings.

 - Binding